seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 - [x] Sidecar wired `Works with 15,2 SMBIOS.
 I was unable to get it working wit 14,1 SMBIOS, which some T480 configs uses.`

+- [x] Sidecar wireless `If you want to use this feature, buy a compatible Broadcom card!`

 - [x] USB Ports `USB Map is different for devices with Win Hello camera.`

 - [x] Perfomance `Now on par with Windows without XTU undervolt.`